Underwater ice hockey: Spectators

-Because the game is not played in an arena where spectators can see apnea divers through a monitor, which is set on top of the ice, the spectators have to sit on top of the surface of the ice to watch the game being played underwater.
-This is done by a cameraman that follows the game underwater recording the action while apnea divers compete under the ice, making it possible for others to watch the game above the ice.
-Unlike most professional games, the monitor watched on is not a large screen that is visible to a large audience.
-Instead it is an average-sized monitor (about 27 inches diagonally) which is then protected from the elements with a tarp.
+Because the game is not played in an arena where spectators can see apnea divers through a monitor that is set on top of the ice, the spectators have to sit on top of the surface of the ice to watch the game being played underwater.
+This is done by a cameraman that follows the game underwater, recording the action while apnea divers compete under the ice, making it possible for others to watch the game above the ice.
+Unlike most professional games, the monitor watched is not a large screen that is visible to a large audience.
+Instead, it is an average-sized monitor (about 27 inches diagonally), which is then protected from the elements with a tarp.
 Resurfaced players are also able to view the game on the monitor before switching out with their teammate.

 Spectators should dress appropriately for the conditions.
-The safety teams are there for the benefits of the spectators and players alike.
+The safety teams are there for the benefit of spectators and players alike.